akeDataAnalyst/humanitarian-data-tracker/README.md

 This project demonstrates a complete Data Engineering and Analytics pipeline designed to process raw beneficiary feedback data from a humanitarian survey.
 It executes a robust ETL (Extract, Transform, Load) cycle, performs core quantitative analysis (KPIs and Statistical Inference), and presents actionable findings through an interactive, executive-ready Streamlit web application.

-This solution was built to meet the needs of a Data Analyst/Engineer role requiring expertise in data cleaning, SQL injection, quantitative analysis, and advanced data visualization.

 ## Key Features & Technical Skills

 | Feature Area | Description | Technical Tools & Concepts |